gitmatheus/MockFieldReader/README.md

 <h4>Examples</h4>

-In the <a href="https://github.com/gitmatheus/MockFieldReader" target="_blank" rel="noopener">repository on Github</a> you will find a trigger handler class and its respective test class with the usage of this Mock Field Reader.
+In <a href="https://github.com/gitmatheus/MockFieldReader" target="_blank" rel="noopener">this repository</a> you will find a trigger handler class and its respective test class with the usage of this Mock Field Reader.

 <strong>Snippet from the AccountTriggerHandler</strong>: pay attention to how the following methods are being used: